keijokapp/json-util/README.md

  contains period (`.`) or backslash (`\`), they must be escaped with backslash(`\`).
 If any object at path contains duplicate key, the *last* key/value will be used.
 Output will be empty if path cannot be resolved.

+ * `keys`

+ Expects single JSON object as input and outputs list of keys in object, one per line, encoded as JSON string.
+ Keys are listed in same order they appear in input object.
+No deduplication is done.

  * `set` *`pathname`*

  Set JSON value at given path.
 Accepts 2 JSON input values - first is the document to be modified and